 For example, I would not recommend keeping your emergency fund in your main bank account.
 You might get it mixed up with your regular savings, or you might accidentally spend it.

 Instead, I recommend keeping your emergency fund in a separate high-interest online savings account.
 Wealthsimple offers good online savings accounts with a 1.95% interest rate.

-If you've got credit card debt or some other form of debt with a 10%-20% or higher interest rate, you've already got an emergency on your hands.
-That means you should focus all your effort on paying off that credit card debt as quickly as possible.
+If you' currently have credit card debt or some other form of debt with a 10%-20% or higher interest rate, you've already got an emergency on your hands.
+That means you should focus all your effort on paying off the debt as quickly as possible.
 Once it's gone THEN you can start building your emergency fund.